 A couple of weeks later I had gone to bed and I was in that dozy state that precedes deep sleep where images and random things wander through your mind as you drift off.
 All of a sudden, out of the blue, a memory flashed into my mind as clearly as if I was reliving it.

 Once again it was two days before the attack on me was due to happen.
-I was standing at the door of my house while two girls aged 14 and 17 asked me for permission to get a drink of water from my front tap.
+I was standing at the door of my house while two of the perpetrators, two girls aged 14 and 17, asked me for permission to get a drink of water from my front tap.
 I saw, again, how the older girl kept looking down around my feet and tried to see past me into my house.
 This time I knew why she was doing that.
 I knew she was casing my house for the presence of a dog.
 I looked at the younger girl, just as I did that day, and I saw again the strange looks she was giving me.
-The way her eyes kept going from me to the older girl as if she was trying to say something about the older girl and I remember how I thought, at the time, she was trying to apologise for the rudeness the older girl was displaying.
+The way her eyes kept going from me to the older girl as if she was trying to say something about the older girl and I remember how I thought, at the time, she was trying to apologize for the rudeness the older girl was displaying.